despiegk/smartproxy/README.md

 git clone https://github.com/despiegk/smartproxy
 ln -s /opt/code/github/jumpscale/smartproxy /opt/dnsmasq-alt
 ```

-And install jumpscale8 which will be needed:
-- see https://github.com/Jumpscale/jumpscale_core8/tree/8.2.0_ays_noHrd  (branch can be changed by now)

 It's useful to run every daemons in a tmux session to be able to watch them easier.